History & Future

 - In 2022, global animal health giant Elanco broke ground on its new $100m campus on the former GM Stamping Plant site on the west bank of the river in downtown Indianapolis.
 The project includes an expansion of White River State Park and a new multi-modal bridge connecting West Indy with Downtown.

 - In 2021, Hamilton, Madison, and Marion Counties, together with the communities of Anderson, Carmel, Fishers, Indianapolis, McCordsville, Noblesville, Westfield, and Zionsville, joined forces to use the White River as the thematic framework for the White River Regional Opportunity Initiative, a collaborative submission for the Indiana Economic Development Corporation’s READI grant initiative.
 IEDC awarded the region $20m in project funding.

 - Several river-oriented multi-family or mixed-use developments have opened or been announced for the village centers of Broad Ripple and Noblesville.

 - In 2021, the Hamilton County Comprehensive Plan places significant focus on preserving the river floodplain and specifically incorporates several of the Vision Plan’s guiding principles.

-- In 2022, the historic 30th Street Bridge in Riverside Park will be rehabilitated and restored.
+- In 2022, the historic 30th Street Bridge in Riverside Park is being rehabilitated and restored.

-- In 2021, construction has begun on a new rock ramp dam structure to replace the failed Emrichsville Dam.
-This new structure will be significantly safer and more ecologically friendly than the low-head dam it is replacing.
+- In 2022, construction was completed on a new rock ramp dam structure to replace the failed Emrichsville Dam.
+This new structure is significantly safer and more ecologically friendly than the low-head dam it is replacing.

-- In 2021, the Kessler Boulevard Bridge is being reconstructed.
+- In 2021, the Kessler Boulevard Bridge began extensive reconstruction.

 - In 2019, the Logan Street Bridge in downtown Noblesville was expanded to include wider pedestrian paths and a plaza-like overlook.